mpa139/allanlab/_pages/slcn_evaluation.md

 Submissions will be evaluated across one or multiple modalities following teams' methods and the final ranking will be determined as an aggregate of performance across each task.

 The following steps will be used to rank participants:
-* Step 1: Separate rankings will be computed based on each task (Mean Absolute Error (MAE) for GA prediction and R^2 score for Bayley's score prediction)
+* Step 1: Separate rankings will be computed based on each task (Mean Absolute Error (MAE) for GA prediction and R^2 score for Bayley's score prediction.
 * Step 2: In case of equal ranking on the second task, the achieved MAE in task 1 will be used as a tie-break
 * Step 3: If equal MAE is achieved in task 1, then the achieved R^2 in domain 2 will be used as the tie-break